 Hugh: I totally agree!
-That game completely set the standard for Western depictions of Hong Kong—those neon-lit streets are everywhere now, from Shadowrun: Hong Kong (2015) to The Hong Kong Massacre (2019).
+That game ultimately set the standard for Western depictions of Hong Kong—those neon-lit streets are everywhere now, from Shadowrun: Hong Kong (2015) to The Hong Kong Massacre (2019).

 What is the second game you wanted to mention?

 Eddie: Little Fighter 2 (1999): It’s one of the earliest locally made games that includes Hong Kong stages.
 One stage is set at the University Mall of The Chinese University of Hong Kong.
-The university's unique sculpture known as the ‘Gate of Wisdom’, which is prominently featured in the stage, clearly appealed to the local designers who were graduates of the school.
-Students walk by this sculpture between classes, and there is even a rumour that, if you pass through it, you won’t graduate.
-Since it is often used for assemblies and forums, past students may also remember it as a place of fervent debates.
-Located far from the city centre, the stage may not be familiar to foreigners.
-However, it has special meaning for locals.
+The university’s unique sculpture known as the ‘Gate of Wisdom’, which is prominently featured on the stage, clearly appealed to the local designers who were graduates of the school.
+Students walk by this sculpture between classes, and there is even a rumour that if you pass through it, you won’t graduate.
+Since it is often used for assemblies and forums, past students may remember it as a place of fervent debates.
+The stage may not be familiar to foreigners.
+However, it has a special meaning for locals.

 In another stage, you see the old Tai Hom Village, which was then about to be demolished.
 There’s even a demonstration banner hung up out front protesting the demolition, stating that villagers would have nowhere to live.
 Meanwhile, the modern residential complexes of Plaza Hollywood and Galaxia loom in the background.
 This replacement of heritage structures has been a heated social topic.

-Through this game, you get some ideas on new points of view that locally made video games can provide.
-The objects and places portrayed are more closely related to Hongkongers’ daily lives.
-This is not just limited to objects and places, but also local incidents and affairs and the responding sentiments and attitudes.
+Through this game, you get some ideas on new points of view that locally-made video games can provide.
+The objects and places portrayed closely relate to Hongkongers’ daily lives.
+This is not limited to objects and places but also local incidents and affairs and the responding sentiments and attitudes.

-Hugh: Yeah, I’ve noticed a number of recent video games that express popular Hong Kong sentiments.
+Hugh: Yeah, I’ve noticed several recent video games expressing popular Hong Kong sentiments.
 I’m thinking here of protest games such as Yellow Umbrella (2014), Days of Glory 1988 (2016), and the recent first-person action game Liberate Hong Kong (2019).
 Video games have become an important critical platform of expression and communication within Hong Kong’s protest movements.

-I also noticed you reviewed The Revolution of Our Times I (2019) on Google Play.
+You also reviewed The Revolution of Our Times I (2019) on Google Play.
 I like that you mentioned how the game presents the difficult decisions experienced by protesters in dealing with family, friends, and workplaces.
 This personal and political tension closely relates to what friends active in the movement have reported.

-Hugh: I’m so impressed by how these game developers attempt to capture the challenging physical and emotional landscape of the city at present—and in a very gameful way.
-By confronting players with difficult and impactful decisions, they convey some of the complexity of the situation.
+Hugh: I’m so impressed by how these game developers attempt to capture the city’s challenging physical and emotional landscape at present—and in a very gameful way.
+By confronting players with difficult and impactful decisions, they convey some of the situation’s complexity.
 Video games have become a notable characteristic of the protests, from the Pokémon Go demonstrations to the Blizzard / Blitzchung controversy, as well as these two recent protest games.

-Hugh: Liberate Hong Kong seems to closely depict the actual streetscapes of the city.
+Hugh: Liberate Hong Kong seems to depict the actual streetscapes of the city closely.
 What are some of the other visually accurate representations of Hong Kong in game spaces that you are aware of?

 Eddie: People have different impressions of Hong Kong, so it’s very subjective.
 For me, the city is composed of small but familiar details, such as road signs, vehicles, and storefronts that, taken together, form familiar street views distinct to this city.
 Developments in game technology over the past twenty years have allowed these details to be lovingly reproduced in the virtual world.
 Games like Gran Turismo 4 (2004), Kung Fu Rider (2010), Sleeping Dogs (2012), and Resident Evil 6 (2013) have done a great job of recreating them.
-When I play these games, I feel like I’m navigating the real Hong Kong.
+Playing these games makes me feel like I’m navigating the real Hong Kong.

-Hugh: Those details definitely make a big difference.
-For example, I love the way that Kung Fu Rider draws attention to the gradient of the city by getting the player to speed down the Mid-Levels on office chairs.
+Hugh: Those details make a big difference.
+For example, I love how Kung Fu Rider draws attention to the gradient of the city by getting the player to speed down the Mid-Levels on office chairs.
 That game beautifully captures Hong Kong’s daylight and shadows too.
 Likewise, Sleeping Dogs creates a convincing approximation of the city complemented by an unmistakably Hong Kong soundscape of Cantonese banter, ambient traffic noises, and rain.

 I also notice that these games rely on violent narratives and game mechanics.
 Many games set in Hong Kong do.
 Do you have any concerns about the way the city is depicted?

 Eddie: Not really.
-I just feel proud that the city was included by the game designers.
+I just feel proud that the game designers included the city.
 Most players know that video games have imaginative components—that what they see is not a true representation of the real world.

 Hugh: Do you think this is a subject of interest that appeals to many people?

 After writing for a while, I’ve also become more and more convinced that Hong Kong is a genuinely fabulous place.
 Even though the city may seem small and young, it already has a remarkable history and a diverse culture.
-This is reflected by the influence that Hong Kong has in both video game and real worlds.
+This is reflected by Hong Kong’s influence in video games and the real world.
 I hope others will feel the same after reading my blog.

 This article was originally published on M+ Stories.